Get all the latest data for Durban

 What property type will give the best return in Durban over 5 years as of 2026?

-As of early 2026, the property type expected to give the best total return over 5 years in Durban is secure townhouses in well-managed gated complexes located near major employment nodes and good schools.
+As of 2026, the Durban property type expected to give the best total return over 5 years is a secure townhouse or small freehold house in a good suburb.

 How will new infrastructure projects affect property prices in Durban over 5 years?